Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Results

 \subsection{Enhancing the gas plume distance}

 In this section, we demonstrate how data-driven approaches can be employed to enhance the computation of the gas plume distance.
 As discussed in \cref{ch_VE_model}, the gas plume distance is determined by solving a non-linear equation that enforces mass balance within a grid column.
-Although this computation is not a major contributor to runtime, see \cref{table_total_times_pure_VE,table_total_times_hybrid}, it serves as a representative case study illustrating how data-driven methods can meaningfully accelerate non-linear solvers and may offer broader implications for similar problems.
+Although this computation is not a major contributor to runtime, see \cref{table_comp_effort_all_cases}, it serves as a representative case study illustrating how data-driven methods can meaningfully accelerate non-linear solvers and may offer broader implications for similar problems.

 In our implementation, the gas plume distance $z_p$ is obtained by utilizing a Newton–Raphson method to solve \cref{eq_gasPlumeDist_integral_extended}.
-The method requires the function itself, its derivative, that can derived be analytically, and an initial guess for $z_p$.
-A key opportunity for improvement lies in predicting a more accurate initial guess, thereby reducing the number of Newton iterations required.
+A key opportunity for improvement lies in predicting a more accurate initial guess of the solver, thereby reducing the number of Newton iterations that are required for convergence.
 Replacing the entire computation with a data-driven surrogate is avoided, since even small deviations from the correct value compromise mass conservation and can cause convergence issues for the global system matrix.
-Instead, we seek to provide an initial guess that is already close to the conservative solution, ensuring robust convergence while reducing iteration count.